pyquick/Converter/README.md

 This will create a .app bundle in the dist folder that can be run without requiring Python to be installed.

-If you encounter issues with the build process, you can use the simple launcher script instead:
+If you encounter issues with the build process, you can use the simple Converter script instead:
 ```
 ./PNG_to_ICNS_Converter.command
 ```

 Or run directly with Python 3.13:
 ```
-python3.13 launcher.py
+python3.13 Converter.py
 ```

 For ZIP file operations, you can use either the command line: